laurakalbag/accessibilityforeveryonedotsite/content-and-design.page.md

 When the navigation reflects the information architecture of your site, it gives people a better understanding of where they need to go and offers a preview of other information they might find relevant or interesting.
 Navigation bars work best when they offer a brief snapshot; they become unwieldy if the list of links they contain is too long.

 Once we’ve established what you want to include in your navigation elements, we can consider the text for each link.
-With usability in mind, and to paraphrase Steve Krug’s *Don**’t Make Me Think!*, we’ve learned it’s best to make navigation descriptive and concise.
+With usability in mind, and to paraphrase Steve Krug’s *Don’t Make Me Think!*, we’ve learned it’s best to make navigation descriptive and concise.
 It’s hard for a new visitor to understand what to expect from a site archiving interviews about the games industry when the navigation lists “Clips, Minds, Playlists, Conversations” (Fig 4.6).
 When we use terminology that’s easy to understand, more visitors will be able to find what they want (Fig 4.7).

 ![Figure](/images/fig-4.06-nav.png)